Benefits of Tai chi vs Yoga

 1) Tai Chi Can Be Expensive or Time-Consuming:

 Some people are deterred by the cost of joining a local Tai Chi class.
-For others, time constraints make it difficult to devote several hours each week to practice.
+For others, time constraints make it challenging to devote several hours each week to practice.
 Fortunately, most styles of Tai Chi emphasize daily practice, even if it is only for 10 or 15 minutes at a time.
-A growing number of Tai Chi teachers, particularly in urban areas, offer classes specifically designed to meet the daily demands of modern life.
+A growing number of Tai Chi teachers, particularly in urban areas, offer classes designed to meet modern life’s daily demands.

 2) Some People May Not Benefit from Tai Chi: